Performance By Carter Hayes April 14, 2026 5 min read

 tire pressure guidelines comparison

-Now we’ll compare real-world PSI examples from leading race and sport tire lines so you can set baselines by brand and size.
-You’ll see Michelin, Pirelli, Dunlop, and Bridgestone recommendations for cold and target hot pressures under typical track warm-up protocols.
-Use these figures as starting points, then fine-tune for bike, load, and track conditions.
+Here are real-world PSI examples from leading race and sport tire lines.
+Use these Michelin, Pirelli, Dunlop, and Bridgestone recommendations as starting points for cold and target hot pressures.
+You will still need to fine-tune them based on your bike, load, and track layout.

 Michelin Pressure Examples

-Start with the cold pressures Michelin lists and use them as your baseline: for Power Performance Cup and Power Slick Evo tires the recommended cold front pressure is 30.5 PSI (rear 18.9 PSI for the Power Performance Cup, and around 18.9 PSI implied for similar slicks).
-You’ll use Michelin tire specifications to set cold pressures, then apply Michelin pressure adjustments to reach hot targets: Power Performance Cup hot fronts 33–36 PSI and rears 23–26 PSI; Slick Evo hot around 24.7 PSI after warmup.
-Tune to track feedback: lap times, feel, and wear patterns.
-Use this quick reference table and adjust incrementally to free yourself from conservative defaults.
+Start with Michelin’s listed cold pressures as your baseline.
+For Power Performance Cup and Power Slick Evo tires, the recommended cold front pressure is 30.5 PSI (and around 18.9 PSI for the rear slicks).
+Apply adjustments to reach the hot targets: 33–36 PSI for Power Performance Cup fronts and 23–26 PSI for rears.
+For the Slick Evo, aim for a hot pressure around 24.7 PSI.
+Tune to track feedback, including lap times, feel, and wear patterns.

 Tire Model Cold / Hot (PSI)